REGULARLY OFFERED COURSES

 development.
 Practical aspects of beekeeping and non-honey bee pollinator

 management including disease management.
-Work with live bee hives will
+Hands-on work with live bee hives and honey extraction.

 These courses were offered in the past and may be offered again some day.

 BCB 660: APPLICATIONS OF NEXT GENERATION SEQUENCING DATA PROCESSING SOFTWARE IN GENOMICS

 Past instructors Volker Brendel or Andrew Severin, Co-Instructor Amy Toth